CraigClem/project2/README.md

 ## Navbar

-The Nav Bar is accessible on all pages as it is not placed within the switch tags on the BrowserRouter
+The Nav Bar is accessible on all pages as it is not placed within the switch tags on the BrowserRouter.

 ```js